lukeelten/openshift-vagrant/README.md

+# OpenShift Origin (OKD) Vagrant
+This is a Vagrant based project that demonstrates an advanced Openshift Origin 3.10 installation process using an Ansible playbook.

-# Notice
+## Notice
 This repository has been forked from [openshift/openshift-ansible-contrib](https://github.com/openshift/openshift-ansible-contrib/tree/master/vagrant).

-# OpenShift Vagrant
-This is a Vagrant based project that demonstrates an advanced Openshift Origin 3.10 installation process using an Ansible playbook.
+If you want to install OpenShift Container Platform (with a valid RedHat subscription) please use the original repository.

 ## Prerequisites